alexanderfountain/underguard/src/pages/about-us.md

           Casey was the man responsible for founding Underguard in 2017.
-Casey transformed his life at age 26, turning from Drugs and Crime to a life of Ministry, Fatherhood and Business.
-Casey went on to start Ten businesses in his life, finding opportunities in everything.
-Casey was a God Fearing man and lead many people to the Lord during his lifetime, including his son and daughter, Kelly and Kyle.
-As of 2019 Kyle and Kelly are humbly leading Underguard in serving their father, determined to continue his business vision of Hope and Serving others into the future.
+Casey transformed his life at age 26, turning from Drugs and Crime to a life of Fatherhood, Ministry and Entrepreneurship.
+Casey founded ten businesses in his life, finding opportunities in everything.
+Casey was a God Fearing man yet never judged anyone, regardless of their background or beliefs.
+As of 2019 Kyle and Kelly are humbly leading Underguard to honor their father's vision, determined to continue his Mission of bringing Hope to the under-served.
         type: contentleftcontentright
     type: section
   - sectionvalue: